 The Laramie model by Schult

-The year, model and size of a refrigerator determines how energy efficient the appliance is, according to efficiencyvermont.com.
-Older models from 1990-1992 use an annual average of 1266 KWH, which translates to more than $200 added to your utility bill.
+The year, model and size of a refrigerator determines how energy efficient the appliance is.
+Older models from 1990-1992 can use an annual average of over 1500 KWH, which translates to more than $100 added to your annual utility bill.

 According to efficiencyvermont.com, you can save over $100 a year by updating to a newer refrigerator, and you can save even more with an ENERGY STAR® refrigerator.
 If you want to lessen your environmental footprint and cost, opt for a newer ENERGY STAR® model.